Welcome to SysAid!

 To configure email integration, go to Settings > Integration > Email.
 Full instructions for setting up Email Integration can be found here.

 You can instantly discover your network using agentless discovery methods based on WMI and SNMP protocols.
 To access a full picture of your network, deploy the SysAid agent to computers running various operating systems (Windows, Linux, Mac, and Unix).
-You can discover iOS and Android mobile devices by enrolling them in SysAid MDM.
 And to optimize network communication in large-scale networks and to perform discovery tasks behind firewalls, SysAid's Remote Discovery Service (RDS), acts as a proxy for the SysAid server in remote networks.

 - Agentless network discovery